JotaPalma/logseq/pages/you only know what you make.md

 ### #Learning
 ## You only memorize something if you do something with it.
 ## If you just retain information and don’t put it to work, it’s next to useless
+## Go from passive consumption to active creation